[See also: “How we learn things”; “Classical Conditioning”; “How do we acquire superstitions, phobias and OCDs?”]

 - In humans, the objects of our fears are nearly all learned.

-- Phobias, dreads, superstitions and anxieties are learned through exactly the same mechanisms as ‘normal’ fears and anxieties.
+- We learn our phobias, dreads, superstitions and anxieties through exactly the same mechanisms as ‘normal’ fears and anxieties.